Nazim-hasan/TimeCraft/README.md

 # - apps: all apps
 # - libs: all libs
 # -----------------------------EXAMPLE------------------------------------
-/libs/shared/data-access ---> contains services and utilities code related to state management /libs/shared/ui ---> contains only presentational components (in other words - UI kit) /libs/shared/types ---> contains common interfaces, enums, constants /libs/shared/utils ---> contains common utilities and services used by other libraries and applications /libs/shared/*domain ---> contains libraries, that are related to this domain ( data-access, feature, util, ui )
+/libs/shared/data-access ---> contains services and utility code related to state management /libs/shared/ui ---> contains only presentational components (in other words - UI kit) /libs/shared/types ---> contains common interfaces, enums, constants /libs/shared/utils ---> contains common utilities and services used by other libraries and applications /libs/shared/*domain ---> contains libraries, that are related to this domain ( data-access, feature, util, UI )

 # -----------------------------------------------------------------